bsvihovec/docs/admin/index.md

 If you don't want to wait 6 hours for the notification to be sent when the threshold is met, after you complete the fields on the form, you can click **Save and Test** to save and test the notification with sample data.

+**Note:** An Organization Quota threshold notification includes all organizations that have crossed the specified threshold percentage at the time the notification was generated.
+Furthermore, the three resources that make up an organizations quota; reserved memory, services, and routes, are considered independently when determining if an organization quota notification should be sent.
+For example, if the amount of reserved memory used by an organization crosses 50% of the organization's quota, an Organization Quota threshold configured with a value of 50% would result in a notification being sent.
+If the number of services used by the same organization crosses 50% of the organization's quota, at a later point in time, while the amount of memory used remains unchanged, the same Organization Quota threshold would also result in a notification being sent.

 {: #webhooknotsub}